fourieraudio/docs/docs/rewind/faq.md

 ### Do you provide discounts?

 Yes.
-If you’re looking to purchase Rewind for multiple projects, or use it in an education setting (either as user or for teaching), please get in touch at [hello@fourieraudio.com](mailto:hello@fourieraudio.com).
-We’ll sort a pricing structure that works for you
+If you’re looking to purchase Rewind for multiple projects, or use it in an education setting (either as a student or as an educator), please get in touch at [hello@fourieraudio.com](mailto:hello@fourieraudio.com).
+We’ll sort a pricing structure that works for you.

 ### Something else?